openvinotoolkit/model_server/docs/docker_container.md

 {"all": {}} # server will serve all available versions of given model
 ```

-## Update server state

-Server is able to update his status while running.
-You can both add new versions and delete old ones.
-The server is unable to update the replaced version.
-In order to achieve such a state, first remove the old version and then add its upgraded version
+## Updating model versions

+Served versions are updated online by monitoring file system changes in the model storage.
+OpenVINO Model Server
+will add new version to the serving list when new numerical subfolder with the model files is added.
+The default served version
+will be switched to the one with the highest number.
+When the model version is deleted from the file system, it will become unavailable on the server and it will release RAM allocation.
+Updates in the model version files will not be detected and they will not trigger changes in serving.

-In default mode server is searching updates of model in 1 second interval.
-It's can be changed by setting env `FILE_SYSTEM_POLL_WAIT_SECONDS`.
+By default model server is detecting new and deleted versions in 1 second intervals.
+The frequency can be changed by setting environment variable `FILE_SYSTEM_POLL_WAIT_SECONDS`.